 We've heard these words so much we no longer recognize how remarkable they are.
 But they are revolutionary, both when Jesus first said them and today.
 Blessed are the poor, those who mourn, the persecuted.
-These groups of people are not who the world would call happy, rather the world would consider these people cursed, perhaps forgotten by God.
+These groups of people are not who the world would call happy, rather the world would consider these people unhappy, perhaps forgotten by God.
 But in St Luke's Gospel, we see after Jesus pronounces the beatitudes, he utters woes.
 Woe to those who are rich, who are full now, who laugh now, and when people speak well of you, for so they did to the false prophets.
 As St Paul writes, God has chosen the foolish things of this world to confound the wise.
 This of course is centered in the Cross.
+Read 1 Corinthians 1.18-31

-While I quoted Psalm 1 as 'Blessed is the one', a more literal translation is 'Blessed is the human', in the older translations you'll often see 'Blessed is the man,' which includes both male and female as in Genesis 1,
+While I quoted Psalm 1 as 'Blessed is the one', a more literal translation is 'Blessed is the human'.
+This line from Psalm 1 is echoed by St John in his description of Jesus in the hours leading up to his crucifixion.
+Pontius